-Amount and Length of Awards:
+Amount and Length of Awards

-NIJ anticipates that up to a total of \$1.5 million may become available for one or more awards under this solicitation.
-Applicants should be aware that the total period for an award supported by this solicitation ordinarily will not exceed five years.
+NIJ anticipates that up to a total of \$1 million may become available for awards under this solicitation.
+From the total amount, NIJ anticipates that multiple awards may be made for a 36-month project period.